shps951023/shps951023/README.md

     <tr>
         <th rowspan=1 colspan=2>
             💭 Hi there <br>
-            可以 Follow 我 Github 訂閱最新文章資訊 👈 <br>
+            Follow my github to get first news 👈 <br>
-            或點擊 <a href="https://github.com/shps951023/shps951023/issues/new">New Issue</a> 留言給我
+            Or click <a href="https://github.com/shps951023/shps951023/issues/new">New Issue</a> to message for me.
         </th>
     </tr>
 </table>